People reached with:

 Where We Work

-We are working in the 14 most affected districts including Bhaktapur, Dhading, Gorkha, Kavre, Kathmandu, Nuwakot, Sindhupalchok, Lalitpur, Dolakha, Makwanupr, Rasuwa, Sindhuli, Okhaldhunga and Ramechhap).
+We are working in the 14 most earthquake affected districts (Bhaktapur, Dhading, Gorkha, Kavre, Kathmandu, Nuwakot, Sindhupalchok, Lalitpur, Dolakha, Makwanupr, Rasuwa, Sindhuli, Okhaldhunga and Ramechhap).
 (Please click here to view in map).

-The Department of Water Supply and Sewage, Environment and Public Health Organization, Nepal Red Cross Society, Oxfam Great Britain, Plan International Nepal, FEDWASUN, Action Against (ACF), Noble Compassionate Volunteer (NCV) and several local NGO partners.
+The Department of Water Supply and Sewerage, Environment and Public Health Organization, Nepal Red Cross Society, Plan International Nepal, FEDWASUN, Action Against (ACF), Noble Compassionate Volunteer (NCV) and several local NGO partners and civil societies.

-Government of Canada, Government of Denmark, Government of Finland, Government of Japan, Government of Norway, Government of Sweden, UNICEF National Committees
+Government of Canada, Government of Denmark, Government of Finland, Government of Japan, Government of Norway, Government of Sweden, World Bank, UNICEF National Committees

 UNICEF Nepal Country Office works with Govenrment, I/NGos and civil societies to acheive national targets on water, sanitation and hygiene.
 For this it measures 10 specific indicators regularly to keep track of progress against the agreed result for Country Program Action Plan (CPAP), 2013-2017.It works with various converging sectors such as Education, Health, Nutrition and Communication for Development to gain collective results.
 The achievements are regularly monitored and the progress are captured with verification at different level and further reported.